001 - What are oceans?

 It is good to have an understanding of the fundamentals of the processes that happen within our oceans.
 To do this you are going to complete a series of comprehension questions using the information in the 'Useful Resources' box.

-- Describe the movement of ocean currents in the Northern and Sourthern Hemisphere.
+Describe the movement of ocean currents in the Northern and Southern Hemisphere.

-- Why is the water around the UK warmer than its location suggests it should be?
+Why is the water around Western Europe warmer than its location suggests it should be?